What are Shrooms?

 Popularity of Shrooms/ Current Usage

-There are over 30 million psychedelic users in the United States alone, psilocybin mushrooms being the most popular psychedelic used by people under 34.
+There are over 30 million psychedelic users in the United States alone.
+Of those drugs, psilocybin mushrooms are the most popular psychedelic used by people under 34.
 It is particularly popular amongst college students.
-A 2012 study in the US found that nearly 30% of the 400 students it surveyed had tried shrooms at least once.
+A 2012 study of addiction treatment resources and shrooms in the US found that nearly 30% of the 400 students it surveyed had tried shrooms at least once.
 It is interesting to compare usage looking at whether or not the substance is legal at the time of the study.

 Are Shrooms Legal?